thatgeeman/persuade-us-mistral/README.md

 ### Core Loop

-1. Choose mode: Human (you type) or YOLO (model plays and you watch, taking notes).
+1. Choose mode: 🏂 Human (you type) or 🦀 YOLO (model types, you watch).
 2. Read the level goal and each person’s relationship context.
 3. Send one persuasive message at a time.
-   - Human mode: You craft messages to persuade your group chat characters with 140-character limit per message.
+   - 🏂 Human mode: craft messages to persuade your group chat characters.
-   - YOLO responses are constrained to short text output (70-100 characters) for fair pacing.
+   - 🦀 YOLO mode: responses are constrained to 70-100 characters for fair pacing.
 4. Watch replies and adjust your next message.
    - Characters respond with their own messages, and you adjust your strategy based on their reactions.
 5. Win by convincing everyone before the timer expires.